Trump loses to Biden by six points in new poll

 Related video: Joe Biden says ‘that’s fine’ if Donald Trump stays on 2024 ballots

-Joe Biden leads Donald Trump by six points, 50 to 44 per cent, among registered voters, up from a one-point lead in December, according to a new poll.
+Joe Biden leads Donald Trump by six points among registered voters – 50 to 44 per cent – up from a one-point lead in December, according to a new poll.

 The president is getting stronger among women voters in the Quinnipiac University poll released on Wednesday, leading his predecessor by 58 to 36 per cent.
 In December, Mr Biden’s lead was significantly smaller among women, 53 to 41 per cent.